SinghIsWriting/astro/README.md

 8. python3 main.py
 9. Follow the prompts to enter the given options.

 ![astro2-Screenshot 2023-07-07 172305](https://github.com/SinghIsWriting/astro/assets/122283853/93bd8ae7-cdac-4915-874b-10e1ab1ed271)

 10. The program will display the number of asteroids and details.

 ## Usage
 1. The program prompts the user to enter the two options to see the asteroid details of the current day or in between a time interval.
-If you choose first options then extract the current date automaticall and proivdes to the requestin url.
+If you choose first options then this script extracts the current date automatically and provides to the requesting url.
 2. It then requests to api.nasa.gov/ website using requests python library and scraps the data.
 3. The program displays the found information about the asteroids.